-In 2019 a combination of fisheries closures and mandatory and voluntary measures have been implemented to support prey availability and promote foraging for SRKW within their identified critical habitat within Strait of Juan de Fuca, Gulf Islands and the Mouth of the Fraser River.
-These measures are outlined in section 5.3.13.2.
+In 2020 a combination of fisheries closures and mandatory and voluntary measures are continuing to be implemented to support prey availability and promote foraging for SRKW within their identified critical habitat within Strait of Juan de Fuca, Gulf Islands and the Mouth of the Fraser River.
+These measures and any modification from the 2019 measures are outlined in Section 5.3.11.2.